 Lumia phone users are yet to receive GDR3 update with Lumia Black customizations but the rumour mill is already speculations about the next year’s WP 8.1 Blue release.

-The WP 8.1 Blue has been in the rumorland for a while and all reports so far suggest it will finally bring notification center, better multi-tasking and a Siri-like Cortana voice assistant.
+The Windows Phone 8.1 Blue has been in the rumours for a while and all reports so far suggest it will finally bring notification centre, better multitasking and a Siri-like Cortana voice assistant.
 The WP 8.1 is expected to be announced at the upcoming MWC in Barcelona early next year.
-The famous @evleaks tipster struck again today with another juicy rumor – the upcoming WP 8.1 Blue will debut on two Lumia devices codenamed Goldfinger and Moneypenny.
+The famous @evleaks tipster struck again today with another juicy rumour – the upcoming WP 8.1 Blue will debut on two Lumia devices codenamed Goldfinger and Moneypenny.

-Facebook’s one-click login also coming to Windows 8 and Windows Phone 8 apps
+Facebook One-Click Login Coming to Windows 8 and Windows Phone 8 apps

-Android and iOS users have long been using their Facebook account for single click logging in to apps, and soon Windows 8 and Windows Phone users will be able to do the same.
-While the feature’s is still in its early stages (on WP8, it’s still in beta) Microsoft has announced that Foursquare, Adobe (Revel, Photoshop Express) and iHeartRadio are the first to get in on the action.
+Android and iOS users have long been using their Facebook account for single click logging into apps, and soon Windows 8 and Windows Phone users will be able to do the same.
+While the features are still in its early stages (on WP8, it’s still in beta) Microsoft has announced that Foursquare, Adobe (Revel, Photoshop Express) and iHeartRadio are the first to get in on the action.